 Before submitting your manuscript to Trauma, please ensure you have read the Aims & Scope.

 Manuscripts are considered for publication with the understanding that they have not been published previously and are not under consideration by another publication.

 Trauma accepts editorials, personal views and debate articles, reviews (both systematic and narrative), original research, case reports, and a variety of short interest pieces.
-All submitted work should have the article title only and no identifiable features in the main manuscript and a title page with author and contact details submitted separately.
+All submitted work should have the article title only and no identifiable features in the main manuscript.

 Headings: In dividing articles under headings, please grade the headings by writing A, B, or C in the margin:

 C – subsubsubheading